-The Discussion Paper will be provided to State Service agencies to seek their feedback on the proposed options and ensure all issues have been captured.
-It will then guide the RTI Uplift Project Steering Committee in ensuring the delivery of the project's outputs and achievement of the project's outcomes.
+The Discussion Paper was provided to State Service agencies for feedback in July 2023 and updated in August 2023.
+Following further updates made to the Discussion Paper in July 2024 to reflect changes in the information access landscape since the paper was originally drafted, the Discussion Paper will now be used to guide the RTI Uplift Project Steering Committee in ensuring the delivery of the project's outputs and achievement of the project's outcomes.